-Students in CAS/SBA must formally declare an academic major by the time that they have completed 60 credits.
+Students must formally declare an academic major by the time that they have completed 60 credits.
 Undeclared students who have completed 60 credits shall not be allowed to register for any courses at the University.
-An Academic Hold will be placed on the student's record, which can only be removed with permission of the Dean of Upperclassmen and by completing a declaration of major form.
+An Academic Hold will be placed on the student's record, which can only be removed with permission of the appropriate dean and by completing a major declaration form.